tatiematie/ror2-synergies/README.md

 ### Version 3: Survivors **(Planned)**
 Survivor synergies
-- Selecting an item will show its usefulness on each survivor in the display panel
+- Selecting an item will show its usefulness to each survivor in the display panel

 ### Version 4: Synergy Demos **(Planned)**
 Prefab build selection area